You are not alone #BabyLossAwarenessWeek

 One of the hardest things we’ve ever had to do as a family was to say goodbye to our unborn son – Rudi – at twenty-one weeks.
 It was hard for a multitude of reasons: because we never got to meet him and love him out in the world; because babies aren’t supposed to die in the second trimester; because he was physically part of us.
 What made all this harder still was that – despite being born alive – because of his age, he wouldn’t have existed in the eyes of the law if we hadn’t had made sure he did.

 One of the hardest things of all is that you can’t really talk about baby loss openly, for fear of making people feel uncomfortable or of triggering someone else’s experience.
-For that reason, I’m sorry if this upsets any readers.
+I’m sorry if this upsets any readers.
 I wish no-one else ever had to experience what we went through.

 What I learnt on our journey is that losing a baby during pregnancy is something that happens a lot (According to SANDS, 15 babies a day are stillborn or die within 4 weeks of birth in the UK) which means there are many other parents who carry the loss of a baby, even if they don’t speak about it.
 When we lost Rudi we had messages from friends and family who experienced their own loss that we never knew about.
 But the act of sharing their stories helped to keep us sane.